Crowdsourcing the Frontier: Advancing Hybrid Physics-ML Climate Simulation via a $50,000 Kaggle Competition: Methods

 \subsubsection{Difference Loss Configuration}

-The difference loss configuration, inspired by the second place team, adds an additional term in the loss function that compares vertical differences for the vertically-resolved variables $y_{\text{diff}}$.
+The difference loss configuration, inspired by the second place team and also adopted by \cite{Heuer2025-gu}, is intended to improve the vertical structure of the predicted tendencies and adds an additional term in the loss function that compares vertical differences for the vertically-resolved variables $y_{\text{diff}}$.
 The combined loss is denoted $L_{\text{total}}$.